 Monday is laundry day at our house.

 When I worked full time it seemed impossible to stay on top of the laundry.
 So I did what seemed sensible and went out and bought everyone enough underwear and socks to last at least a week.
 Then I committed to doing laundry on Sunday’s only.
 It worked and has kind of stuck all these years later.
-More recently I have established a new program officially named, “One Load.
+More recently I have established a new laundry routine officially named, “One Load.
 One Child.” or OLOC for short.
 Read more on this below.

 By the time Monday is over- laundry is done and the washer (and laundress) gets the week off.
 No looming laundry chores in the back of my mind.
 It does usually take me a few days to put everything away, but that seems normal to me based on your Instagram images of laundry 😉

 Between loads I do the usually daily stuff like cook, nap, work, read, etc. On a slow Monday I get about 7 loads done before dinner but I don’t hang out in the laundry room all day.
 Lots of regular life happens too.
 Some days it takes until bed-time.

 - Kids drop laundry baskets in the laundry room before they leave for school.
 (Yes they need reminding.)